-Declared dividends for the year total 6.49 pence per share, with the fourth and final quarterly dividend of 1.6225 pence per share paid on 23 February 2018.
-With our strong cash flow and robust dividend cover, we can confidently target a dividend of 6.76 pence per share with respect to 2018, again increased in line with December's RPI.
+Declared dividends for the year total 6.76 pence per share, with the fourth and final quarterly dividend of 1.69 pence per share to be paid on 28 February 2019.
+With our continuing strong cashflow and robust dividend cover we can confidently target a dividend of 6.94 pence per share with respect to 2019, again increased in line with December's RPI.

-NAV per share increased from 107.0 pence (ex dividend) on 31 December 2016 to 109.6 pence (ex dividend) on 31 December 2017, an increase of 2.6 pence (2.4 per cent.) during the year.
+NAV per share increased from 109.6 pence per share (ex dividend) on 31 December 2017 to 121.4 pence per share (ex dividend) on 31 December 2018, an increase of 11.8 pence (10.8 per cent.) during the year.

-The chart on page 18 compares NAV per share with RPI, showing how we have been meeting our objective of real capital preservation since listing.
+The chart on page 18 compares NAV per share with RPI, showing how, in addition to our policy of increasing the dividend by RPI, we have been meeting our objective of real capital preservation since listing.